What is dentistry?

-According to Dr. Schneider and the American Dental Association, you should brush your teeth at least two times a day.
+According to Dr. Han and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and toothpaste that contains fluoride when you brush your teeth.
 You should spend at least a minute on the top teeth and a minute on the bottom, and remember to brush your tongue; it will help keep your breath smelling fresh!

 Your toothbrush will eventually wear out, especially if you are brushing your teeth twice a day for two to three minutes each time.
 We recommend that adults and children change their toothbrush every three months.
 If you are using an electric toothbrush, be sure to read the directions because you may not need to change toothbrush heads as frequently.

 Patients with gum disease are encouraged to change their toothbrush every four to six weeks to keep bacteria from spreading.
 After brushing, rinse your toothbrush with hot water to kill germs and keep the bristles clean.
 If you’ve been sick, be sure to change your toothbrush as soon as possible.

 What is gum disease?

 Also known as periodontal disease, gum disease is mostly caused by plaque and bacteria buildup that is not treated in its early stage.
 Other causes of periodontal disease include tobacco use, teeth grinding, some medications, and genetics.

 Gingivitis is the beginning stage of gum disease.
 If detected, it is treatable.
 Gingivitis left untreated may turn into gum disease.
 Advanced gum disease will lead to tooth and bone loss, and is a permanent condition.